-Her first short documentary “RE:AW:RE:FW” (Germany, 2016 in collaboration with Anna Caroline Arndt) discusses everyday racism and the feeling of powerlessness.
-The film won the special award of Stiftung für das sorbische Volk (Foundation of the Sorbian People) at the 26th Filmfestival Cottbus and travelled through European film festivals for the following two years.
+Her short documentary “RE:AW:RE:FW” (Germany, 2016 in collaboration with Anna Caroline Arndt) won the special award of Stiftung für das sorbische Volk (Foundation of the Sorbian People) at the 26th Filmfestival Cottbus and travelled through European film festivals for the following two years.

-Since 2010 Michaela Resch has been working as a DIRECTOR, EDITOR and CINEMATOGRAPHER for various projects and companies, like OKTO Community-TV GmbH, ALEX Berlin, Kulturprojekte Berlin, TEDxBerlin, or Museum Neukölln.
-She directed, edited and filmed different formats, such as live concerts, talkshows, cultural and political events, as well as various features and trailers.
+Since 2010 Michaela Resch has been working as a DIRECTOR, EDITOR and CINEMATOGRAPHER with various organizations and companies such as OKTO, ALEX Berlin, Kulturprojekte Berlin, TEDxBerlin, or Museum Neukölln.

 Michaela Resch is a member of Pro Quote Film, a political movement fighting for gender equality and a more just representation of our diverse society in front of and behind the camera.